A greedy approach for increased vehicle utilization in ridesharing networks: Baselines

 \subsection{Limitations}

 The shortest path algorithm does not consider the expected number of requests.
+Whenever a request arrives, this approach recommends the shortest path between the source and destination locations of the request.
+It results in inefficient utilization of vehicles since there is a small probability of having another request on the shortest path between source and destination.

-SHARE, on the other hand, anticipates future requests but it only predicts the origin of requests and not where they are headed towards.
-This could result in the misclassification of requests.
-If we consider the part of road network captured through Figure \ref{fig:baseline}, where the nodes represent grid cells and the node weight determines the expected number of passengers that may arrive at that node, then the expected demand between the nodes $g_1$ and $g_4$ is maximum along the path $\{g_1,g_5,g_6,g_4\}$ and this path would be recommended by the optimal demand prediction algorithm.
-However as can be seen through the origin and destination of requests (represented by $o_\mathrm{si}$ and $o_\mathrm{di}$ for $i^\mathrm{th}$ request), the corresponding destination of requests originating from nodes $g_5$ and $g_6$ are $g_2,g_3$, and $g_3,g_7$ respectively and none of the requests is directed towards $g_4$.
-Moreover, the requests from $g_2$ and $g_3$ are directed towards $g_4$.
-Thus the optimal path for this requests sequence is $\{g_1,g_2,g_3,g_4\}$ which contains $3$ requests and they have their destinations as $g_2$ and $g_4$, and this path would be recommended by the origin-destination algorithm.
+SHARE and the route planning-based frameworks, predict future requests and recommend routes that may be slightly longer than the shortest path, but they have a higher probability of finding more passengers.
+However, these methods only predict the origin of requests, which is also called demand prediction, and not where they are headed towards.
+This could result in the recommendation of routes that do not utilize the vehicle capacity efficiently.
+Consider the part of the road network captured through Figure \ref{fig:baseline}, where the nodes represent grid cells and the node weight determines the expected number of passengers that may arrive at that node.
+In this road network, we have to recommend a route between grid cells $g_1$ and $g_4$, and there is already a passenger in the vehicle who has to travel between these grid cells.
+The expected demand between the grid cells $g_1$ and $g_4$ is maximum along the path $P=\{g_1,g_5,g_6,g_4\}$ and is equal to the summation of node weights in the path $P$ i.e., $1+2+2+0=5$.
+This path would be recommended by the optimal demand prediction algorithm.
+However as can be seen through the origin and destination of requests (represented by $o_\mathrm{si}$ and $o_\mathrm{di}$ for $i^\mathrm{th}$ request), the corresponding destination of requests originating from nodes $g_5$ are $g_1$, and the destination of requests from $g_6$ are $g_2$ and none of the requests is directed towards $g_4$.
+Thus the path $P$ would contain only one passenger who has to travel from $g_1$ to $g_4$, and will not utilize the vehicle capacity efficiently.
+On the other hand, the origin and destination of requests displays that the requests from $g_2$ and $g_3$ are directed towards $g_4$.
+Thus the optimal path between nodes $g_1$ and $g_4$ is $\{g_1,g_2,g_3,g_4\}$ which contains $3$ requests and they have their destination at $g_4$, and this path can be recommended by utilizing the origin and destination of requests and not only their origins as was done in the existing baselines. \looseness=-1

-From the above explanation, we can follow that passenger mobility patterns are better exploited by using the origin as well as the destination of requests and we provide a route recommendation system for ridesharing networks that anticipates the passengers origin and destination and overcomes the limitation of previous models.
+From the above explanation, we can follow that passenger mobility patterns are better exploited by using the origin as well as the destination of requests and we provide a route recommendation system for ridesharing platforms that anticipates the passenger's origin and destination and overcomes the limitation of previous models.
 We will describe it next.